canonical/data-science-stack/docs/index.rst

 Data Science Stack
 ==================

 Data science stack (DSS) is a ready-to-run environment for machine learning and data science.
-It’s built on open-source tooling (including MicroK8s, JupyterLab and MLflow) and usable on any Ubuntu/Snap-enabled workstation.
+It's built on open-source tooling (including MicroK8s, JupyterLab and MLflow) and usable on any Ubuntu/Snap-enabled workstation.

-DSS provides a CLI for managing containerised ML environments images such as PyTorch or TensorFlow, on top of MicroK8s.
+DSS provides a Command Line Interface (CLI) for managing containerised ML environments images such as PyTorch or TensorFlow, on top of MicroK8s.

 Typically, creating ML environments on a workstation involves complex and hard-to-reverse configuration.
-DSS solves this problem by making accessible, production-ready, isolated and reproducible ML environments, that make full use of a workstation’s GPUs.
+DSS solves this problem by making accessible, production-ready, isolated and reproducible ML environments, that make full use of a workstation's GPUs.

 Both ML beginners and engineers who need to build complex development and runtime environments will see set-up time reduced to a minimum, allowing them to get on with useful work within minutes.

 ---------